-• Worksite-Learning -
+• Work-based-Learning -

-Work-site learning, also known as work-based learning, are an extension of the training room into a working environment with the goal of acquiring real-world knowledge and developing technical job-based skills relevant to future employment in the respective profession or industry.
+Work-based learning is an extension of the training room into a working environment with the goal of acquiring real-world knowledge and developing technical job-based skills relevant to future employment in the respective profession or industry.
 Work-based learning intentionally merges academic theory with real-world practice application.